 He has over 3 decades of clinical research experience that spans the disciplines of biology, physiology, and clinical trial design in both the academic and private sectors.
 His current research interests lie in mucociliary clearance, including primary ciliary dyskinesia; the identification of genes that modulate the severity of the pulmonary phenotype, pseudohypoaldosterism, and modifier genes in CF liver disease.

 Dr Knowles is currently heading two large multicenter studies: 1) Genetic modifiers of disease phenotype (severity) in CF lung and liver disease, which also includes a recently formed international consortium doing a whole genome scan; and 2) a consortium with 8 sites in North America to study rare genetic disorders of mucociliary clearance.

-Professor Alan Smyth is Professor of Child Health at the University of Nottingham and Honorary Consultant in Paediatric Respiratory Medicine at Nottingham University Hospitals NHS Trust.
+Professor Alan Smyth is Professor of Child Health at the University of Nottingham and Honorary Consultant in Pediatric Respiratory Medicine at Nottingham University Hospitals NHS Trust.
 His major research interests are in novel ways of treating infection in CF and strategies to detect and minimize the adverse effects of treatment.

-He has led a James Lind Alliance Priority Setting Partnership which worked with clinicians and patients to decide the top 10 priorities for clinical research in CF. Professor Smyth is Coordinating Editor of the Cochrane Cystic Fibrosis & Genetic Disorders Group, and Joint Editor in Chief of Thorax journal.
+He has led a James Lind Alliance Priority Setting Partnership which worked with clinicians and patients to decide the top 10 priorities for clinical research in CF. Professor Smyth is Coordinating Editor of the Cochrane Cystic Fibrosis & Genetic Disorders Group, and Joint Editor-in-Chief of Thorax journal.
 When not working, he is a keen cyclist and pilot.